3zcurdia/3zcurdia.github.io/_posts/2013-04-18-omniauth_tips.md

 Many times we push our code on open source repos without consider that other people (with bad intentions) could read it, so we do something like this

+{% highlight ruby linenos %}
     Rails.application.config.middleware.use OmniAuth::Builder do
       provider :twitter, '611798630625', 'c699f703f247ee23ce447850'
     end
+{% endhighlight %}

-That is not too much dangerous to run and scream, just take the necesary precautions and set those variables inside the rails enviroment
+That is not too much dangerous to run and scream, just take the necesary precautions and set those variables inside the rails environment

+{% highlight ruby linenos %}
     Rails.application.config.middleware.use OmniAuth::Builder do
       provider :twitter, ENV['TWITTER_KEY'], ENV['TWITTER_SECRET']
     end
+{% endhighlight %}

 ## Diferent Keys for Enviroments

 The reason of that its because in some api providers like facebook doesn't support multiple callbacks in diferents urls, so I think it will be a good practice to do this

+{% highlight ruby linenos %}
     Rails.application.config.middleware.use OmniAuth::Builder do
       provider :twitter, ENV[Rails.env]['TWITTER_KEY'], ENV[Rails.env]['TWITTER_SECRET']
     end
+{% endhighlight %}

 Yeah!
 I know its a lot of configuration, but that allow you to work and test with your 3rd Party provider better